 S.T.A.R.
 Spotlight recognition is given by staff and teachers to students who display positive behavior and work habits aligned with our school wide expectations.
-These students are randomly recognized during our special STAR Spotlight message on Mondays.
+These students can use their STAR Spotlights at the Star Store on campus.